Smedley Butler: Later years

-Even before retiring from the Corps, Butler began developing his post-Corps career.
+Even before retiring from the Marine Corps, Butler began developing his post-Corps career.
 In May 1931, he took part in a commission established by Oregon Governor Julius L. Meier, which laid the foundations for the Oregon State Police.
 He also began lecturing at events and conferences.
 After he retired from the Marines in 1931, he took to the lecture circuit full time, and donated much of his earnings from his lucrative lectures to Philadelphia unemployment relief.
 He toured the western United States, making 60 speeches before returning for his daughter's marriage to Marine aviator Lt.
 John Wehle.
 Her wedding was the only time he wore his dress blue uniform after he left the Marines.

 Senate campaign

 In March 1932, Butler announced his candidacy for the upcoming U.S. Senate election in Pennsylvania.
-He ran in Republican primary in Pennsylvania as a proponent of Prohibition.
+He ran in the Republican primary in Pennsylvania as a proponent of Prohibition.
 Butler allied with Pennsylvania governor Gifford Pinchot, but was defeated in the April 26, 1932, primary election with only 37.5% of the vote to incumbent Sen. James J. Davis's 60%.
 Butler voted for Norman Thomas of the Socialist Party for president in 1936.